ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 Bigger problems, we can achive it by braking down the problem and take a step by step approach towards solution.
 First form of break down happened in the form of Procedure (function).

+We started doing `structured approach` in programming, which is about decomposition.
 Problems were boken down into smaller ones and started resolving one by one.
 These `procedure` have specific, defined input and provide output in defined format.
 Extended the break down to the level of Modules, one Modules for one operation and gradually they helped in reuse of code.
 Modules were written for each type of requirement and started calling them as function calls.

 More and more `procedure` (functions) where created, solutions became complicated and hard to maintain.
 Functions, sub functions, sub sub functions....more over not representing real world entities.

-Funtions have following problem :
+Structured programming have following problem :
-* High memory consumption
-  (Every time program A calls Program B, Program A current settings and state has to be stacked for processing Program B. While comming back from Program B, we need to restore the Program A)
+* Decomposition by functions
-* Fuction couldn't handle the security contraints of the data handled.
+  Fucntional decomposition defines structure and boundary, Fuction couldn't handle the security contraints of the data handled.
 (Functions cannot determine the access privillege of Data getting handled.)
 * Functions cannot hold state, most system decisions are taken on the state of the entity.
   (Consider a real world scenario where you say hello to one person, response will depend on the state or impact of his previous interaction.
 If you are calling a function, it will process the request and always give same type of response.
 There won't be any kind of impact of previous interactions.
 But most of our real life decisions are made or taken considering the state of the entity.)
+* High memory requirement
+  (Every time program A calls Program B, Program A current settings and state has to be stacked for processing Program B. While comming back from Program B, we need to restore the Program A)

 Discussion heated up, on finding a new approach to solve the problem.
 An efficient approach to address all entities and their associated interaction in real world, realize it in program world.